-E-cigarettes banned by government, says Finance Minister Nirmala Sitharaman
+E-cigarettes banned by government as they pose health risk, says Finance Minister Nirmala Sitharaman

 The government will immediately pass an ordinance, and the matter will be taken up in the next Parliament session, the minister said.
 “E-cigarettes were meant to be a way of weaning away from smoking cigarettes,” Sitharaman added.
 “Data from the US show many high school and middle-school students are taking to e-cigarettes.
 In India, e-cigarettes are being seen as a cool style statement.”

-Sitharaman talked of studies in other countries that showed the long-term impact on the health of people who use e-cigarettes.
+Sitharaman talked of studies in other countries that showed the long-term impact on the health of people who smoke e-cigarettes.
+Electronic cigarettes and other vaping products increase the risk of children taking up smoking, the minister said.
+“It is believed that there are more than 400 brands, none of which is manufactured yet in India.
+And they come in over 150 flavours,” NDTV quoted her as saying.

+The health ministry floated the proposal to ban the devices in public interest.
+In a draft ordinance, it proposed imprisonment up to one year along with Rs 1-lakh fine for first-time offenders, and imprisonment of three years with a penalty of Rs 5 lakh for subsequent offences.

+In August 2018, the Ministry of Health and Family Welfare had issued an advisory to state governments to stop the manufacture, sale and import of electronic nicotine delivery systems, or ENDS, including e-cigarettes, vape, e-sheesha, e-nicotine-flavoured hookah, and heat-not-burn devices.
+The ministry’s advisory came a week after the Delhi High Court ordered it to take regulatory measures to control the sale of e-cigarettes.

 Now, follow and debate the day’s most significant stories on Scroll Exchange.